stootaghaj/Demi/README.md

 # DEMI
 ## Deep Video Quality Estimation Model using Perceptual Video Quality Dimensions

 This repo contains the code to train and test the frame-level DEMI.
-The code will be updated by mid September 2020.
+The code will be updated by end January 2021.
 Please report any problem you faced or suggestion you have to improve the code.

 ## Important Note: The model will be updated by end January 2021.